ARPER + PAPERSHELL

 2 OPINION SHIFT

 We also need to really quickly up everyone’s understanding of what circular is and why it matters.
-Unless consumers, and that’s all of us, get it demand will remain niche and take-up slow.
+Unless consumers (that’s all of us) get it, demand will remain niche and take-up slow.

 Which brings us to public awareness and sense of agency: does anyone know or care about this stuff, and can other industries lead by example here, more effectively?